 Section 2.2 What are Medicare Part A and Medicare Part B?
-What are medicale fait A and medicale fait D?

 When you first signed up for Medicare, you received information about what services are covered under Medicare Part A and Medicare Part B. Remember:

 - Medicare Part A generally helps cover services provided by hospitals (for inpatient services, skilled nursing facilities, or home health agencies). - Medicare Part B is for most other medical services (such as physician's services, home infusion therapy, and other outpatient services) and certain items (such as durable medical equipment (DME) and supplies).